Ednei-Gonzaga/Brazilian-ZIP-Code-Lookup/README.md

 ✅ If the ZIP Code is not found, the system displays an alert informing the user of the failed search.

-## 🔧 Future Improvements

-🔹 Create a fully responsive version for mobile devices.
-🔹 Implement an **interactive map** based on the searched ZIP Code.
-🔹 Add a **search history system** for user convenience.

-## 📜 License

-This project is open source and is under the **MIT License**.

 ---
 💻 **Developed by Ednei.**